cloudant-labs/spark-cloudant/README.md

-jsonstore.rdd.minInPartition|10|the min rows in a partition. jsonstore.rdd.requestTimeout|100000| the request timeout in milli-second jsonstore.rdd.bulkSize|20| the bulk save size jsonstore.rdd.schemaSampleSize|1| the sample size for RDD schema discovery. -1 means unlimited
+jsonstore.rdd.minInPartition|10|the min rows in a partition. jsonstore.rdd.requestTimeout|100000| the request timeout in milli-second jsonstore.rdd.bulkSize|20| the bulk save size jsonstore.rdd.schemaSampleSize|1| the sample size for RDD schema discovery.
+1 means first document; -1 means all document; 0 will be treated as 1; N means min(n, total) document

 Default values are defined in [here](cloudant-spark-sql/src/main/resources/application.conf)

-### Configuration on Spark SQL temp table
+###  Configuration on Spark SQL TEMPORARY TABLE

-Configuration can also be passed on DataFrame using option.
+Besides all the configuration on SparkConf can be passed into TEMPORARY TABLE creation using OPTIONS, you can also define the following configuration which is also available to DataFrame option.

 Name | Default | Meaning
 --- |:---:| ---